turingschool/front-end-curriculum/lessons/module-3/react-router-v4.md

 ## Agenda

+* Discuss the need for routing
+* Learn about the building blocks of React Router
+* Learn about the different types of `<Route />`
+* Learn about Link, NavLink, Redirect, and Switch
+* Build some routes
+* Build some dynamic routes using url params

 ## Learning Goals
 * Be able to explain the need for routing
 * Be able to implement React Router in a project